 Right before serving, sprinkle 1 teaspoon of sugar on top of your custard (for round soufflé baking ramekins - 1 tsp, for the shallow crème brulee ramekin – 1 tblsp), then shake the ramekin around for the sugar to evenly distribute throughout the surface.
 Take your blow torch and point towards the middle, slowly rotating the flame in circles.
 As the sugar caramelizes rotate the ramekin and continue with the blow torch towards the outer edges until all of the sugar has been caramelized.

 To make Whipped Cream/Chantilly Cream

-- Whip chilled heavy cream with sugar and vanilla extract until fluffy and supple, with hand mixer.
+Whip 1/2 cup chilled heavy cream with 1 Tbsp sugar and 1/2[adjustable][/adjustable] tsp vanilla extract until fluffy and supple, with hand mixer.

 - Serve with a tablespoon of heavy whipped cream or cool whip, decorating with fresh fruit or berries of choice.

 Serve right away.

 Citrus zest can be simply omitted.
 Keep in the fridge until ready to caramelize.
 Serve as soon as the sugar has been caramelized for best results.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!